 Is it correct to say games of war and conquest make people commit acts of violence in real life?
 No, in fact it is statistically false.
 However, what does that have to do with the obvious fact that most of them propose violent methods of conflict resolution?
 Millions of people every day practice this virtual violence in a game that, plenty of them admit, changed them as individuals and defined them in life, which is probably true.

 I now believe, as you do, that peace is the noblest aspiration… but to preserve it, you must be willing to fight!

 (Murders four monsters in less than 10 seconds.)

 I suspect, however, that the ubiquity of violent mechanics throughout the years has tied the concept of “game” and “fight” together, for example.
 I suspect that because of this many people today believe that, in a game, there is no fun factor if there is no violence.
-I suspect that this is how many people avoid certain kinds of games and miss out on the most enriching works of art from the last few years, which in turn hinders the variety and depth of the games that are going to be made in the coming years.
-Is it a catastrophe?
-No, but it is a shame, and one has a right to cmplain, right?
+I suspect that this is why many people avoid certain kinds of games and miss out on the most enriching works of art from the last few years, which in turn hinders the variety and depth of the games that are going to be made in the coming years.
+Is this a catastrophe?
+No, but it is a shame, and one has a right to complain, right?

 All Mechanics Convey Meaning